Search here...

 TOP

-2 Fabulous Day Trips from Paris: Palace of Versailles and Champagne
+2 Great Day Trips from Paris: Palace of Versailles & Champagne

-If you’re looking for a day trip that combines history, grandeur, and scenic beauty, the Palace of Versailles is a must-visit.
+If you’re looking for some day trips from Paris that combines history, grandeur, and scenic beauty, the Palace of Versailles is a must-visit.
 Brian and I went there, and I was absolutely blown away by how massive and magnificent it is.
 For that reason, I always tell people who are planning to visit Paris not to miss it.
 Just a quick train ride from Paris, Versailles is a fantastic way to dive into France’s royal history.
+So, without further delay, here are the best day trips from Paris.

 The Palace of Versailles was originally a hunting lodge for King Louis XIII and, over time, became one of the most lavish palaces you’ll ever see.